DilipPr2000/Mini-Restaurant-DosaCorner/README.md

 # FoodCorner-DOSA-
+THIS PROJECT IS FULLY BASED ON PYTHON.
-This is for  project to for beginners.This project is  on "mini dosa corner".
-It is basic but good for starters.It is based on python.
+This is project for beginners.
+This project is  on "mini dosa corner".